 3.3.
 1 The Mediating Effect of Central Sensitization on Pain and Pain Catastrophizing

 Pain stimulation, as a trigger factor for the BIS system, can indirectly affect pain catastrophizing through central sensitization.
 The continuous transmission of pain signals can induce interactions between excitatory sensory neuropeptides and neuronal protein-coupled receptors, which lowers the action potential threshold of neurons and increases their sensitivity, leading to the development of central sensitization [28].
-In the context of chronic pain, enhanced sensitivity of the central nervous system due to pain stimulation can cause abnormal pain responses to non-painful stimuli (such as touch or pressure) [29], thereby affecting pain perception, leading to misinterpretation of pain, and forming pain catastrophizing.
+In the context of pain, enhanced sensitivity of the central nervous system due to pain stimulation can cause abnormal pain responses to non-painful stimuli (such as touch or pressure) [29], thereby affecting pain perception, leading to misinterpretation of pain, and forming pain catastrophizing.
 After THA surgery, although joint function can be improved, most patients, especially elderly patients, still experience persistent postoperative pain [30].
 For THA patients, central sensitization induced by pain stimulation is one of the reasons for long-term postoperative pain [31].
 KOH [32] and colleagues investigated the relationship between pain catastrophizing and central sensitization in patients after total knee arthroplasty, and found that patients with central sensitization had pain catastrophizing scores 3.02 times higher than those without central sensitization.
 Central sensitization is the physiological basis of pain catastrophizing, while pain catastrophizing is the psychological manifestation of central sensitization; the two interact, jointly exacerbating the patient's pain experience and psychological burden.
 Research on the relationship between central sensitization and pain catastrophizing is still in its early stages in China, but these concepts are significant for improving patients’ quality of life and alleviating postoperative pain.

 3.3.
 2 The Mediating Effect of Kinesiophobia on Pain and Pain Catastrophizing